ashprabaker/openapi-to-mcp/README.md

 2. Add or update the server configuration
 3. Preserve any existing configurations
 4. Auto-generate a server name based on the API title

-After registration, restart Claude Desktop to see the new API in your sidebar.
+5. Automatically restart Claude Desktop (if -R flag is used)

+The auto-restart feature works on macOS, Windows, and Linux, allowing you to immediately use your new API without manually restarting Claude.

 ## Supported API Platforms